 5. Move faster with payroll staffing

-Most employers take their time when deciding who to bring onboard.
-After all, hiring the right people is important when the cost of a bad hire is high.
-But if you wait too long, your first choice may lose interest and accept another job offer.
+Most employers take their time when deciding who to bring on board.
+After all, hiring a candidate who will align well with the job and your organizational culture is important, considering that the cost of a bad hire can be quite high.
+But again, if you wait too long to make your move, your first choice may lose interest and accept another job offer.

-You need a new payroll clerk or manager either because someone has left or the company is growing.
-Either way, as long as that vacancy remains unfilled, existing employees have to pick up the slack.
-Taking on extra duties can lead to stress and wear down an otherwise-productive team.
+You need a new payroll clerk, administrator or manager either because someone has left, or the company is growing.
+Either way, for as long as there is a vacancy, other employees will need to pick up the slack.
+And taking on extra duties can lead to stress and wear down an otherwise productive team.

 A payroll specialist who can provide temporary support to your business, working either remotely or on-site, can help you get through a rough patch.
 And, if that payroll professional proves to be an invaluable addition to your team, you might even decide to offer them a full-time position.